kurtosis/kurtosis.github.io/docs/_posts/2023-07-01-alphatensor.markdown

 usemathjax: true
 ---

-DeepMind's AlphaTensor system ([blog][alphatensor-blog], [paper][alphatensor-nature]), introduced in October, 2022 uses a deep reinforcement learning to discover efficient algorithms for matrix multiplication.
+DeepMind's AlphaTensor system ([blog][alphatensor-blog], [paper][alphatensor-nature]), introduced in October, 2022 uses deep reinforcement learning to discover efficient algorithms for matrix multiplication.
 It has, perhaps understandably, not received the same level of attention as recent advances in generative AI.
 However, there are a few aspects of this work which I think make it a particularly interesting application of deep learning:
-* The complexity of the problem comes from its underlying mathematical structure and is not related to extracting information from large empirical data sets as is common with text, image, omics and other areas.
+* The complexity of the problem comes from its underlying mathematical structure.
+The challenge is not extracting information from large empirical data sets (e.g. text, image, omics) but solving an NP-hard problem.
+Also, unlike two-player games, such as chess and go, it cannot rely on self-play to provide continuous feedback and bootstrap improvements.
-* This is a single player game which, at first glance, is very much a "find a needle in a haystack" sort of problem.
-Unlike complex two-player games, such as chess and go, it cannot benefit from self-play to bootstrap improvements
-* AlphaTensor involves multiple novel techniques, such as a transformer network to select actions from a high dimensional, discrete space and Monte Carlo tree search to solve the reinforcement learning problem.
+* AlphaTensor uses several techniques to tackle the problem, such as a transformer network to select actions from a high dimensional, discrete space and Monte Carlo tree search (MCTS) to solve the reinforcement learning problem.

 In this post I'll break down the matrix multiplication problem and walk through [my implementation][my-repo] of AlphaTensor.
 (All figures below are from the AlphaTensor paper.)

 # Addition and Multiplication

 The importance of the order of operations stems from the simple fact that multiplication is a more expensive operation than addition.
-To build some intuition, consider which of the following arithmetic calculations would take more effort to solve:\
+To build some intuition, consider which of the following arithmetic calculations takes more effort for you to do:\
 $$15047 + 30821$$\
 or \
 $$15047 \times 30821$$

-Clearly the multiplication would be harder (you might even be able to do the addition in your head, but for the multiplication this would require a strong memory!).
+Clearly multiplication is more work (you might even be able to do the addition in your head, but for the multiplication this would require a strong memory!).

 Consider two integers of N digits each.
 The cost of adding these numbers is $$O(N)$$ - we first add the digits in the ones place, then those in the tens place, etc. The cost of multiplying the numbers is $$O(N^2)$$ - we must multiply the "ones" digit of the first number by every digit in the second number, then do the same for the "tens" digit, etc. More generally, if we denote the magnitude of an integer as $$M$$ then the number of digits scales as $$log(M)$$.
 Thus, addition is $$O(log(M))$$ and multiplication is $$O(log(M)^2)$$.
 The key point here is the quadratic relation between multiplication and addition - this holds whether the numbers are of different magnitudes, are expressed in bits rather than base 10, or are floating point rather than integers.

-Next, let's consider is the number of operations required to resolve an arithmetic expression.
-Consider calculating the following:\
-$$(15047 + 30821) \times (39012 + 82615)$$\
-Most of us would instinctively perform two additions followed by a single multiplication, rather than the more arduous task of four multiplications followed by three additions (or one addition, followed by two multiplications, followed by another addition).
-The key point is that for complex arithmetic calculations there are multiple paths to arrive at the answer, some of which are more efficient than others.
-While each operation has a cost, generally reducing the number of multiplications is most important to reducing the overall cost.
+Why does this observation matter?
+As it turns out, many calculations have multiple paths (i.e. sequences of scalar arithmetic operations) which produce the correct result.
+The number of paths increases with the size of the calculation and in general, paths with fewer multiplications are more efficient.
+As a simple example (courtesy of [Assembly AI][assembly-ai]) consider how we might compute the difference of two squares, $$a^2 - b^2$$.
+Both of these algorithms perform three operations and return the correct result:

+$$c_1 = a \cdot a$$\
+$$c_2 = b \cdot b$$\
+return $$c_1 - c2$$

+$$d_1 = a + b$$\
+$$d_2 = a - b$$\
+return $$d_1 \cdot d_2$$

+However the second one is more efficient because it requires one multiplication rather than two.
+(You can try timing this on your laptop to confirm!)

 # Matrix Multiplication